pombredanne/jkarn-pub-test/README.md

 ## nasa_logs: Apache logs from Nasa

-This project is an example of parsing Apache logs to find the most-served resources by date.
+The [nasa_logs](https://github.com/mortardata/mortar-examples/blob/master/pigscripts/nasa_logs.pig) pigscript is an example of parsing Apache logs to find the most-served resources by date.
 It takes a sample of two month's worth of logs from
 NASA Kennedy Space Center's web server in 1995 and finds for each date the number of requests served, the number of bytes served, and the top 10 resources served (images are filtered out since most of the requests are just for icons).
 It can take a parameter ORDERING equal to either 'num_requests', to rank resources by the number of requests served, or 'num_bytes', to rank resources